xylorose/finished_miss_marine_activity/README.md

 # REST Exercice project

-This project is a exercice for understand and manipulate HTTP Request.
-It's also a good pratice for manipulate an array in JS.
+This project is an exercice for understand and manipulate HTTP Requests.
+It's also a good pratice for manipulate array in JS.

 ## Set up the project